chef/kitchen-vcenter/README.md

  - `customize` - Dictionary customizations like annotation, memoryMB or numCPUs (see below for details).
 Default: none
  - `interface`- VM Network name to use for kitchen connections.
 Default: not set = first interface with usable IP

- The following optional parameters are relevant for active IP discovery.
+ The following optional parameters are relevant for active IP discovery or post create scripts.

  - `active_discovery` - Use active IP retrieval to speed up provisioning.
 Default: false
  - `active_discovery_command` - String or list of specific commands to retrieve VM IP (see Active Discovery Mode section below)
+ - `post_create_script` - Commands to execute before handing over the VM.
+Default: none
+ - `post_create_script_timeout` - Timeout for `post_create_script` in seconds.
+Default: 60
- - `vm_os` - OS family of the VM .
+ - `vm_os` - OS family of the VM.
 Values: "linux", "windows".
 Default: autodetect from VMware
  - `vm_username` - Username to access the VM.
-Default: "vagrant"
+Default: used from transport settings
  - `vm_password` - Password to access the VM.
-Default: "vagrant"
+Default: used from transport settings

 In addition to active IP discovery, the following optional parameter is relevant for instant clones using Windows.